 He has performed in over two dozen countries on five continents—as the first and only Arab-American refugee comic to perform for U.S. and coalition troops overseas, as well as with “Allah Made Me Funny—The Official Muslim Comedy Tour.”
 Adoring fans have watched him at sold-out shows worldwide, including: Royal Albert Hall and Hammersmith-Apollo (London); Acer Arena (Sydney); Nelson Mandela Theatre (Johannesburg); Shrine Auditorium (Los Angeles); as well as at the Las Vegas Comedy Festival, the Malmo Arts Festival (Sweden), Amman Comedy Festival (Jordan), and the World’s Funniest Island Festival (Australia).

 He has been interviewed on television and radio dozens of times, including on NPR, BBC, and CNN.
 His work promotes art and understanding between the diverse cultures of the world, and his ethnic and family background uniquely situate him to speak from the heart about the absurd problems of religion, terror, and the politics of our age—through the lens of honest, endearing, personal stories about his family and himself.

-Mo’s solo show, entitled “Legally Homeless” is presently in development for a feature length docu-comedy (expected for premium cable broadcast in 2014).
+Mo’s stand up special, entitled “Legally Homeless” is presently in production (expected for premium cable broadcast in 2015).
 He was also featured on “Al-Bernameg” w/ Bassem Yousef (The Egyptian Jon Stewart) in Cairo, Egypt as the only Arab American Comedian to have appeared on the mega hit show.